deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 "...Thanks?"
 Allison asked.

-"I mean, you're... um.
+"I mean, you're...um.
 I mean this as a compliment, but I really can't see you raising a child."
 Xiù explained, a touch clumsily.
 "At least, not yet.
-Um... sorry."
+Um...sorry."

 Julian chuckled.
 "True.
 Wouldn't have it any other way, either."

 Allison managed a weak smile, which faltered when she looked down at her hands and found they were threatening to become inextricably knotted together.
 "I don't regret giving him away." she said.
 "I couldn't take care of him, I’d have been a shitty mom.
-But... they didn't even let me hold him.
+But...they didn't even let me hold him.
 Said it wasn't good for us to bond.
-Sometimes… Sometimes I think it woulda been nice, though...
-Just for a few minutes..."
+Sometimes… Sometimes I think it woulda been nice, though...Just for a few minutes..."

 "You've never...?"
 Xiù asked.

 "I'm not his mommy."
 Allison shook her head, and scrubbed away the wetness around her eyes.
-"If he comes looking for me someday... maybe.
+"If he comes looking for me someday...maybe.
 But I really hope he grows up so happy he never wants to."

 Julian gave her an enormous squeeze.
 "Al. He'd be so excited and proud of you, I just know it."